-The first distribution of input dealer ratings to farmers and input dealers will happen in February 2021.
+The first rating dissemination, ie. the first distribution of input dealer ratings to farmers and input dealers, will happen in June/July 2021 because farmers buy seed in July/August.
 In the treated catchment areas, farmers will be provided with information on all input dealers within that area.

-These farmers will receive a list with all dealers in their proximity containing their overall and specific ratings.
-The overall and specific ratings will be illustrated in a way that is also understandable for farmers that are not experienced with interpreting numbers: we will use symbols like smileys/emoticons/stars/thumbsup/down signs.
-A score that is better than 75% is colored in green, a score worse than 25% in red and everything else in yellow to further improve understanding.
+These farmers will be presented a list with all dealers in their proximity containing the ranking of these dealers.
+This way is also understandable for farmers that are not experienced with interpreting numbers.
 Input dealers will receive their own general and specific ratings.
 They will not receive the ratings of their competitors.
-Upon simple request, input dealers can request a free sticker to display the ratings on their store front, similar to a "certificate of excellence" of trip-advisor.
+Input dealers will also get a certificate to display the ratings on their store front, similar to a "certificate of excellence" of trip-advisor.

-Second rating, second distribution and third rating
+Second rating, second dissemination and third rating

-A third round of input dealer scores will be collected via mobile phone in April 2021, immediately after maize for the first season of 2021 was planted.
-In July 2021, enumerators will revisit farmers for the midline survey and collect the fourth dealer scores in person.
-The third and fourth scores form the second rating which will be distributed in August 2021 to farmers and input dealers.
-Finally, in the second agricultural season of 2021, the fifth dealer scores will be collected by phone and the sixth dealer scores as part of the end line data collection, in September and in December, respectively.
-The fifth and the sixth scores result in the third rating, which is a post-treatment outcome variable.
+A second round of input dealer ratings will be collected during midline data collection in January 2022, after farmers harvested in November/December and the second season of 2021 is over.
+Enumerators will revisit farmers for the midline survey and collect the second dealer ratings in person.
+The second clearinghouse rating will be disseminated to farmers and input dealers later in January 2022 because farmers buy seed in Feburary/March and plant seed in March/April.
+Finally, after the first agricultural season of 2022, the third dealer ratings will be collected as part of the end line data collection in August 2022, because farmers harvest maize in June/July.
+The third rating is a post-treatment outcome variable.
 Knowing that the clearinghouse will remain in place for some time will motivate dealers to change their behaviour.
+The timeline is illustrated in Figure 7.